hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ###### P-series Laser (R)

-The P-series were the first steerable laser designs.
-They produce a thin, red beam which can latch onto a target and follow it indefinitely.
-It's reactions are slow though, so it is possible to avoid it by putting an object between you and the laser.
+The P-series were the first steerable laser designs, producing a thin, red beam which can latch onto a target and follow it indefinitely.
+P-series laser reactions are slow though, so it is possible to avoid impact by putting an object between you and the laser.
 It is also quite weak, and it would take several shots to take someone down.
-The newest one is the P-45
+The newest model is the P-45.

 ###### TL-series (R)